 At this political moment, research in the humanities needs strong voices.
 The NEHC promises to join and amplify these voices in New England by creating a platform, programs, and an infrastructure for the humanities that goes beyond what any one institution can do.
 It is our mission to create systems together, moving faculty, students, and eventually the public into collaborative dialogue, uniting the potential of the region for humanities advocacy and enrichment.

-The NEHC was established in 2018 with the support of a $100,000 grant from the Andrew W. Mellon Foundation.
+The NEHC was established in 2018 by the University of Connecticut Humanities Institute (UCHI) with the support of a $100,000 grant from the Andrew W. Mellon Foundation.
 The Mellon Foundation’s mission is to strengthen, promote and defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies.

 The current administrative hub of NEHC is the Colby Center for the Arts and Humanities and its executive director is Kerill O’Neil.
 UCHI, under the leadership of director Michael Lynch, served as the administrative hub from 2018 through June 2021.